yuri-schmaltz/Wan2GP/docs/VACE.md

 ### Creating Face / Object Replacement Masks
+Matanyone is a tool that will generate the Video Mask that needs to be combined with the Control Video.
+It is very useful as you just need to indicate in the first frame the area you want to mask and it will compute masked areas for the following frames by taking into account the motion.
 1. Load your video in Matanyone
 2. Click on the face or object in the first frame
 3. Validate the mask by clicking **Set Mask**